PChristoffersen/xiao-servo-controller/README.md

  ## Lidar

 The lidar connector works out of the box with a [Slamtec RPLIDAR C1](https://www.slamtec.com/en/C1) But should also work with other RPLIDAR models from the A*, C*, and S* series.

+## Lighting

+See the [utils](utils) folder for a python example of how to control the neopixel strip.

+If connected to a windows machine the lighting can be controlled via `Settings > Personalization > Dynamic Lighting`